dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 Linked applications predate linked domains and can be used independently of linked domains.

 ## Pulling changes from master
 A linked app can be pulled if its master app has a higher released version than the current version of the linked app.
+Pulling a linked app is similar but not identical to copying an app.

 When a linked/downstream app is pulled from its master/upstream app:
 - The linked app's version will be set to the master app's version.